 Every complaint or other document initiating a civil action must be accompanied by a completed civil cover sheet, on a form JS 44 available from the clerk and on the court's website.
+A completed civil cover sheet, on a form JS 44 available from the clerk and on the court's website must accompany every complaint or other document initiating a civil action.
 This requirement is solely for administrative purposes; information appearing only on the civil cover sheet has no legal effect in the action.